North Shore Temple Emanuel

 a Progressive Jewish Congregation

-The Boomers & Beyond Book Club meets on the first Wednesday each month in the Valerie Jaye Hall, from 10.30am-12.30pm.
+The Boomers & Beyond Book Club meets on the first Wednesday each month from 10.30am-12.30pm.

 Our Boomers' Book Club welcomed special guest author, Jessica North, to talk about her book 'Esther'.